 - Multiple and mixed valve disease

-- Endocartitis, an infection of the inner lining of the heart muscles and valves
+- Endocarditis, an infection of the inner lining of the heart, usually involving one or more of the heart valves

 - Some patients might be born with valve problems, also called congenital heart disease.
 Our Adult Congenital Heart Disease Program is one of the few of its kind in the state and treats adults with all types of congenital heart defects.